-However, the Company does not have any working capital deficiency and any external borrowings.
-As at 30 June 2022, the Company had cash and cash equivalents of \$1.3m, term deposits with maturity of 12 months of \$4.1m in place with a financial institution, and an on-call deposit of \$1.0m with a related party.
+The subsidiary entity is currently dormant.
+The Company does not have any working capital deficiency and any external borrowings.
+As at 30 June 2023, the Company had cash and cash equivalents of \$1.9m, term deposits with maturity of 12 months of \$4.1m in place with a financial institution, and an on-call deposit of \$1.0m with a related party.